How can we help?

 Know more about ESR (Erythrocyte Sedimentation Rate)

-The CBC (Complete Blood Count) test evaluates red blood cells (RBCs), white blood cells (WBCs}, and platelets.
-Each of these blood cells performs essential functions–RBCs carry oxygen from your lungs to the various body parts, WBCs help fight infections and other diseases, and platelets help your blood to clot–so determining their levels can provide significant health information.
+The CBC (Complete Blood Count) test measures the number of red blood cells (RBCs), white blood cells (WBCs), and platelets.
+Each of these blood cells performs essential functions–RBCs carry oxygen from your lungs to the various body parts, WBCs help fight infections and other diseases, and platelets help your blood to clot.
+Therefore, determining their levels can provide significant health information.
 A CBC test also determines the hemoglobin level, a protein in RBC that carries oxygen from the lungs to the rest of your body.
 Evaluating all these components together can provide important information about your overall health.

 Know more about CBC (Complete Blood Count)